bachbaongan/bachbaongan/README.md

 🌟 Let's connect, collaborate, and together, we can uncover the hidden stories within the numbers.
 Feel free to explore my GitHub repositories and reach out for exciting data projects!

-📧 Connect with me on LinkedIn [LinkedIn](http://www.linkedin.com/in/clarabach).
+📧 Connect with me on [LinkedIn](http://www.linkedin.com/in/clarabach).

 ## ✍️ Data project: